Renato Martino: Retirement

 Martino submitted his resignation as required when he reached the age of 75.
-On 28 February 2009, Pope Benedict relieved Martino of the presidency of the Pontifical Council for Pastoral Care of Migrants and Itinerant Peoples, appointing Archbishop Antonio Maria Vegliò to succeed him.
+On 28 February 2009, Pope Benedict XVI relieved Martino of the presidency of the Pontifical Council for Pastoral Care of Migrants and Itinerant Peoples, appointing Archbishop Antonio Maria Vegliò to succeed him.
 On 24 October 2009, Pope Benedict named Cardinal Peter Turkson to succeed Martino as president of the Pontifical Council for Justice and Peace.

 In July 2010, Martino assumed the position of Honorary President of the Dignitatis Humanae Institute, a Rome-based organisation established to promote human dignity "based on the recognition that man is made in the image and likeness of God".
 He resigned in 2019.

 In November 2010, Martino was appointed by Prince Carlo, Duke of Castro as Grand Prior of the Sacred Military Constantinian Order of Saint George.
 On 25 June 2012, Prince Carlo, Duke of Castro appointed him Knight of the Illustrious Royal Order of Saint Januarius.

 On 8 October 2011, he was named special papal envoy to the celebration of the centenary of the cathedral of Yangon, Burma, scheduled for 8 December 2011.
 Martino met with Nobel peace laureate Aung San Suu Kyi, a Buddhist, before the Mass.

 Though too old to participate in the 2013 conclave that elected Pope Francis, Martino was one of the six cardinals who made the public act of obedience on behalf of the College of Cardinals to the new pope at his papal inauguration.
 (Note: Cardinals Giovanni Battista Re and Tarcisio Bertone represented the cardinal-bishops; Cardinals Joachim Meisner and Jozef Tomko represented the cardinal-priests; Cardinals Francesco Marchisano and Martino represented the cardinal-deacons.)

 On 12 June 2014, Martino became the longest-serving cardinal deacon following the elevation of Cardinal Jean-Louis Tauran to the rank of Cardinal-Priest.
 Martino had declined to exercise his option of taking the title of cardinal priest after ten years as a cardinal deacon.

-In letters dated 21 July 2017, the Governor-General of Antigua and Barbuda issued notice that Martino's 2014 appointment to the Order of the Nation had been annulled.
+In letters dated 21 July 2017, the Governor-General of Antigua and Barbuda issued a notice that Martino's 2014 appointment to the Order of the Nation had been annulled.

 Martino died in Rome on 28 October 2024, at the age of 91.